-Students in our region do not have a traditional campus for university education.
 While our TAFE and other tertiary educators have a suite of options, there are significant gaps which require students (particularly apprentices in industries which will deliver growth) to travel to Port Macquarie or Newcastle for courses and training.

-The Taree University Campus has been a great step forward in this area, the challenge is to now create sub-campuses across the region.
+The Taree Universities Campus has been a great step forward in this area and has partnerships with the institutions outlined above as well as Charles Sturt University and Central Queensland University.
+The challenge is to now create sub-campuses across the region.

-Infrastructure and Utilities
+Infrastructure and utilities